Venice, Italy In-Flight Catering and Travel TipsFebruary 20, 2015 by Stacey Farooqui

 Venice has a lot to offer, and that doesn’t stop when it comes to hotels.
 However, even the most economical hotels triple their rates during peak season.
 Hotel Ai Reali, Hotel Canal Grande, Hotel Moresco and Hotel Le Isole are all highly-rated hotels at a mid-tier price point.
 The quaintness of Venice makes it perfect for those who prefer staying at a bed-and-breakfast.
 Il Giardino di Giulia, Casa del Mercante Veneziano (translates to “The Merchant of Venice’s House”) and B&B Venezia are just a few of the many options available.
 Be sure to look at photos of the rooms on offer to find one that matches your style; some are decorated with old-world charm and others are sleek and contemporary.

-If you have any questions about this article or in-flight catering in Venice, contact me at email@example.com.
+If you have any questions about in-flight catering in Venice, contact firstname.lastname@example.org.